grafana/rollout-operator/README.md

 This can be useful for automating the tedious scaling of stateful services like Mimir ingesters.
 Making use of this feature requires adding a few annotations and labels to configure how it works.

-Additionally you can configure the operator to consider only the ready replicas of the leader `StatefulSet` when scaling up the follower `StatefulSets`.
-This is controlled by the `grafana.com/rollout-leader-ready` annotation.

-- If the annotation `grafana.com/rollout-leader-ready` is set to `true` on a follower StatefulSet, the operator will scale the follower based on the number of ready replicas in the leader StatefulSet, rather than the desired replicas.
-- This feature ensures that a follower does not scale up beyond the number of ready replicas in the leader, preventing premature scaling in situations where the leader is not fully stable.
+If the `grafana.com/rollout-leader-ready` annotation is set to `true` on a follower `StatefulSet`, the operator will only scale up the follower once all replicas in the leader `StatefulSet` are `ready`.
+This ensures that the follower zone does not scale up until the leader zone is completely stable.

 Example usage for a multi-AZ ingester group: